learnable-content/React-the-ES6-Way/readme.md

 This makes updating the application interface extremely fast and efficient, as we do not have to update the entire page to reflect the new state of the app.
-Also, we, as developers, do not have to programatically get the reference to the DOM node that needs to be updated, and then perform the update ourselves.
+Also, we, as developers, do not have to programmatically get the reference to the DOM node that needs to be updated, and then perform the update ourselves.
 We simply change a variable in the state tree and let React do all the work for us.